CyberArk vs JumpServer: A direct comparison

 If you fit one of these profiles and the cost and complexity are acceptable, there is no urgent reason to migrate.

-Migration: From CyberArk to JumpServer
+Migration: from CyberArk to JumpServer

 Organizations migrating from CyberArk to JumpServer typically follow this path:

-1. Parallel deployment — Run JumpServer alongside CyberArk for 30–60 days to validate coverage across all asset types
+1. Parallel deployment — Run JumpServer alongside CyberArk for 30–60 days to validate coverage across all asset types.

-2. Asset import — Use JumpServer's API or CSV import to migrate asset inventory; existing credentials can be rotated on import
+2. Asset import — Use JumpServer's API or CSV import to migrate asset inventory; existing credentials can be rotated on import.

-3. User access migration — Sync user accounts from the same LDAP/AD directory that CyberArk used, preserving group structures
+3. User access migration — Sync user accounts from the same LDAP/AD directory that CyberArk used, preserving group structures.

-4. Session policy mapping — Recreate CyberArk PSM policies as JumpServer command filters and asset permissions
+4. Session policy mapping — Recreate CyberArk PSM policies as JumpServer command filters and asset permissions.

-5. Cutover — Decommission CyberArk components once all critical assets and user workflows are validated in JumpServer
+5. Cutover — Decommission CyberArk components once all critical assets and user workflows are validated in JumpServer.

-Most mid-size organizations (under 500 assets) complete migration in 2–4 weeks with internal resources.
+Most mid-size organizations under 500 assets complete migration in 2–4 weeks with internal resources.

 FAQ

-Is JumpServer free?
 Yes.
 The Community Edition is fully open-source under GPL v3 and free to use in production.
 Enterprise editions with advanced features, SLA support, and compliance modules are available on a paid subscription basis.

-Is JumpServer secure enough for enterprise use?
 JumpServer is deployed by 3,000+ enterprise customers globally, including organizations in financial services, healthcare, and government sectors.
 It supports MFA, SSO, session recording, zero-trust access control, and credential rotation.
 The open-source codebase is publicly auditable.

-Can JumpServer replace CyberArk for session management?
 For the vast majority of enterprise use cases — Linux and Windows server access, database sessions, Kubernetes workloads, and web applications — yes.
-For highly regulated environments requiring FIPS 140-2 or Common Criteria certification, evaluate Enterprise edition capabilities against your specific compliance requirements.
+For environments requiring FIPS 140-2 or Common Criteria certification, evaluate the Enterprise edition against your specific compliance requirements.

-How long does JumpServer take to deploy?
 A single-node Docker deployment takes under 30 minutes.
 A production high-availability cluster on Kubernetes typically takes 1–2 days for an experienced DevOps team.

-Does JumpServer support compliance auditing?
 Yes.
 JumpServer records all privileged sessions as video (for RDP/VNC) and command logs (for SSH).
 Audit reports are exportable and can be forwarded to SIEM systems via Syslog integration.

-What happens to CyberArk after the Palo Alto Networks acquisition?
-Palo Alto Networks completed the acquisition of CyberArk in February 2026 for approximately $25 billion.
+Palo Alto Networks completed the acquisition in February 2026 for approximately $25 billion.
 The product roadmap under new ownership has not been fully disclosed.
-Customers evaluating long-term contracts should factor in potential pricing, support, and integration changes.
+Customers evaluating long-term contracts should factor in potential changes to pricing, support, and integrations.

 JumpServer's Community Edition is available immediately — no license, no credit card, no implementation consultant required.

-Start Free Trial | Contact Sales
+Start Free Trial

 Contact